Frakka3/Thesis-PoC/README.md

     pod install

-5. Open the project in Xcode and run on the selected device
+5. Open the project in Xcode to build and run on the select device.
+You may need to add the 'tick.mp3' sound file under "Build phases" > "Copy bundle resources"